-Described as the primary virtuous cycle by the Climate Bonds Initiative, such a progression turns on the propagation and consolidation of data practices (CBI 2017).
+Described as a virtuous circle by the Climate Bonds Initiative, such a progression turns on the propagation and consolidation of data practices (CBI 2017).
 Herein lies the rub: there is currently a tradeoff with sharing information about conjoined environmental/financial risk to spur new investor involvement.
 On the one hand, simple reporting that can be integrated into existing spreadsheets may appeal to fixed income investors with limited capacity to evaluate green bona fides.
-On the other hand, simplified reporting will miss out on nuanced information that is critical for building confidence in the asset class’s capacity to deliver real, additional environmental benefit.
+On the other hand, simplified reporting will miss out on nuanced information that is critical for building confidence in the asset class’s capacity to deliver real environmental benefit.
 This data relationship, perhaps more than any in the green bonds investment chain, lies at the crux of both the promise of green bonds but also of metrological challenges associated with scale-up.

-The fiduciary responsibility to provide the highest rates of return at the highest level of certainty (in the case of pension fund managers) emerges as a key issue at this point.
+The fiduciary responsibility to provide the highest rates of return at the highest level of certainty (as in the case of pension fund managers) emerges as a key issue at this point.
 For example, many US and European based pension funds are only authorized to invest in AA/AAA rated securities.
 Debt issued in Global South countries or by corporates based in those countries, with lower or no credit rating, is therefore off limits.
 Even though data associated with green bonds in the Global South is often more robust than in the North, this prohibition restricts the types of commodified risk that can flow to some institutional purchasers.
 Further, a quirk in US tax law exempts US-based investors’ returns on municipal debt from capital gains tax, fundamentally shaping the geography of risk circulation in the municipal bond market.
 Domestic investors and traders hold a huge proportion of US municipal debt at a discount, inhibiting US municipal green debt (and its risks) from circulating more broadly despite the generally high quality of data associated with this debt.
-At the same time, many of these institutional investors are risk-averse, with limited capacity to evaluate environmental risk, or even to reports on environmental risk provided by pre-issuance validators.
-This means that European pensions, which have been granted more license than many of their US counterparts to pursue environmentally beneficial investment, may be shut out of the US municipal market, though it’s the largest in the world with massive climate-related infrastructure needs (ASCE 2017).
+At the same time, many institutional investors are highly risk-averse, with limited capacity to evaluate environmental risk, or even to reports on environmental risk provided by pre-issuance validators.
+This means that European pensions, which have been granted more license than many of their US counterparts to pursue environmentally beneficial investment, may be shut out of the US municipal market, though it is the largest in the world and has massive climate-related infrastructure needs (ASCE 2017).
 These are only two of the legal quirks that restrict the circulation of risk in fragmented global markets – restrictions that cannot be solved by better reporting, but only legal revision.